Corsica island’s Palombaggia beach, France. Photo by Jplm.

 Best May-June, & Sept.
 OK July-Aug , though hot and crowded.

-Croatia (Adriatic Sea)
+Abruzzo (Adriatic Sea)

 Croatia has low prices and a lengthy coastline dotted with islands and fine beaches, many of them shingle (small stones like rounded gravel).

 Kolocep is one of the Elafiti islands on the Adriatic coast, near Dubrovnik down south.
 It has some of the loveliest, secluded beaches in Europe while Zlatni Rat (Golden Horn) on Brac Island, with its azur sea and crescent shape is a primary target for beach lovers.